aiven/aiven-docs/docs/products/flink/howto/ext-kafka-flink-integration.md

 ### Step 3: Download Apache Kafka certificate

-Download the necessary Apache Kafka credentials certificate using your preferred method and save it in a secure yet easily accessible location on your system.
+Download the necessary Apache Kafka credentials certificate using your preferred method and save it in a secure and accessible location on your system.

 ### Step 4: Create an external Apache Kafka endpoint

 To integrate external Apache Kafka with Aiven for Apache Flink, you need to create an external Apache Kafka endpoint.
 You can use the [avn service integration-endpoint-create](/docs/tools/cli/service/integration#avn_service_integration_endpoint_create) command with the required parameters.
 This command will create a new integration endpoint that can be used to connect to an external Apache Kafka service.